ontio/documentation/dev-website-docs/docs-en/API/01-rpc_api.md

 | States | array | states indicate notify message of contract|

 > Note: If params is a number, the response result will be the smartcode list.
-If params is transaction hash, the response result will be smartcode event.
+If params is transaction hash, the response result will be smartcode event. `State` in `Notify` is a string type when only one field is returned.

 #### 14. getblockheightbytxhash